Reported to: Chief Executive Officer and Board of Directors

 Primary Goals: design and rollout a new brand and identity; create a comprehensive public relations and media campaign; improve employee, physician, and community relations.

 Transforming an aging hospital into a state-of-the-art facility was critical for the residents of rural Wyoming County.
-My job, as a consultant, was to build and direct a communications department from the ground up.
+My job was to build and direct a communications department from the ground up.
+Our challenges were many:

 - There were no design standards.